R-Suresh/Judicial-accountability-in-MA/README.md

 The main data source is [masscases](http://masscases.com/), a collection of reports, from the Massachusetts government website.
 Public opinions text of the Supreme Judicial Court (SJC) and the Appeals Court cases were obtained from here.

+The civil and judicial cases... scraped ...

+## Results of Analysis

+<include> some pic here

 ## Running instructions

 ### Directory Structure